Kaysims/Grip-Club/README.md

 ## <u>Initial discussion :</u>
 Grip Club is a bouldering gym in Essex.
 It aims to create a friendly and social environment where people can learn/improve their bouldering skills.
-The website is being used in the hope that it will drive more individuals to come down and give bouldering a try, providing users with more information about who Grip Club is and what they offer.
-The contact us section has been added so that people can ask questions and give feedback.
+The website is being used to drive more individuals to come down and try bouldering , providing users with more information about who Grip Club is and what they offer.
+In addition, the contact us section has been added so that people can ask questions and give feedback.

 ## <u>User stories :</u>
 ### Client Goals